Prepare your Debian server for Samba

 /sys/class/net/ens3 /sys/class/net/lo

 Write down your interface name.
-It will be used later configuring Samba.
-If this machine has more than one interface decide if you will use one or more of them.
-In this guide only one interface is used.
+You will use it later when configuring Samba.
+If this machine has more than one interface, decide whether you will use one or more of them.
+In this guide, only one interface is used.

 # The primary network interface